Death in Paradise: Broadcast

 In the UK, all series are shown on BBC One.
 The first series was broadcast in late 2011.
 The second series was broadcast in January 2013, with subsequent series filling the same January slot; all series were shown in a 9:00–10:00 pm slot.
 (Note: Series 4, episode 7 was shown earlier at 8.25 pm-9.25 pm due to EastEnders Live 30th anniversary celebrations.)

 In France the programme is broadcast on France 2 and France Ô.

 Death in Paradise is broadcast in 236 territories.
 The entire series has been available to stream all year around since May 2020 on Britbox.
 In the USA the programme appears on a number of PBS stations.
 The show is currently featured on Ovation's "Morning Mysteries" block on Fridays, and also used to air on the network every Thursday night at 7PM with back-to-back episodes.
+Also in the USA, as of 1 April 2026, Pluto TV streams DIP episodes in a marathon manner on Fridays and Saturdays.
 In Germany, the show is now streaming on Disney+ as part of their third-party contract agreement.